 Parental controls, profiles, and account limits

-Since Disney+ allows up to 7 user profiles on a single account — and up to four users streams at a time — it's only natural that Disney+ accounts are meant to be shared amongst family.
+Since Disney+ allows up to seven user profiles on a single account — and up to four users streams at a time — it's only natural that Disney+ accounts are meant to be shared amongst family.
 However, when the kids are misbehaving or when a friend isn't chipping in the way they promised they would when you let them have your login, it's time to change the password and lock them out!

 Of course, not all connection issues are related to server strain; you might need to check and make sure your internet is fast enough.
 On some iPhones, you can get around Error 83 by switching from Wi-Fi to LTE, but you'll want to remember that streaming Disney+ that way can eat a capped data plan alive.
-When servers are slow, or your network is down completely, you can still watch the Disney+ videos you downloaded to your phone, tablet, or Chromebook, at least.
+When servers are slow, or your network is down completely, you can still watch the Disney+ videos you downloaded to your phone, tablet, or Chromebook.

 The pricing of Disney+ varies a bit from country to country, but in all countries, you can save yourself a few bucks by opting for the annual billing rate rather than the monthly billing.
-In addition, one account can have up to four streams going at one time and up to seven profiles on the account, so you probably won't need to shell out for multiple accounts in one family.
+In addition, one account can have up to four streams going at once and up to seven profiles on the account, so you probably won't need to shell out for multiple accounts in one family.
 Here's a rundown of how much Disney+ costs in countries where the platform is currently available: